Qaidsaher/TouristRiskAware/README.md

-Here is the updated description for your `TouristRiskAware` project, integrated with the provided Laravel section:
+`TouristRiskAware` project, integrated with the provided Laravel section:

 ---